 The first Forest Management Plan for KFMU was prepared in the year 1984 by the then Department of Forest in order to manage the forest resource in a more scientific manner with an area of 4,908 ha and a plan period of 10 years (1984-1994).
 Even back then, timber was transported using the cable cranes and tractor skidder.
 Tashila ropeway was set up with the main objective of transporting timber, it catered to the social obligation of providing a means of conveyance for the people.
-The FMU area was later extended from 4,908 ha to 9,407ha during the second revision which commenced from 1998 to 2008.
+The FMU area was later extended from 4,908 ha to 9,407 ha during the second revision which commenced from 1998 to 2008.
 The area was further extended to 9,407.48 ha during the third revision (2009-2019).
-For this management plan, the Khotokha Ramsar wetland area of 126.586ha, which have a different management regime, has been extracted from the Khotokha FMU area using QGIS tools, thereby reducing the total area of Khotokha FMU to 9,281.027 ha.
+However, during the fourth Management Plan (2020-2029) an area of 126.586 ha identified as Khotokha Ramsar site was excluded from the Khotokha FMU area, thereby reducing the total area of Khotokha FMU to 9,281.027 ha.